arachnocid/ObjectImpactFramework/README.md

   - `"CellDetach"`: Triggered when an object is detached from a cell.
   - `"WeatherChange"`: Triggered on weather change.
   - `"OnUpdate"`: Triggered every 250 milliseconds.
+  - `"DestructionStageChange"`: Triggered on object's destruction stage change.
+The effect will *not* be applied to the scene when the object is disabled or deleted.

 - **`filter`**: Defines the conditions under which the rule applies.
 This is an object that specifies which objects or interactions the rule targets.
 At least one of `formTypes`, `formIDs`, `editorIDs`, `formLists`, or `keywords` must be provided to identify target objects.